-(2) Children's fast track appeals.--In a children's fast track appeal:

-(i) The concise statement of errors complained of on appeal shall be filed and served with the notice of appeal [required by Rule 905.
+- (2) Children's fast track appeals.--In a children's fast track appeal: - (i) The concise statement of errors complained of on appeal shall be filed and served with the notice of appeal [required by Rule 905.
 See Pa.R.A.P.
-905(a)(2)].

-(ii) Upon receipt of the notice of appeal and the concise statement of errors complained of on appeal required by [Rule]Pa.R.A.P.
-905(a)(2), the judge who entered the order giving rise to the notice of appeal, if the reasons for the order do not already appear of record, shall within 30 days file of record at least a brief opinion of the reasons for the order, or for the rulings or other errors complained of, which may, but need not, refer to the transcript of the proceedings.

-(3) Appeals arising under the Pennsylvania Code of Military Justice.--In an appeal arising under the Pennsylvania Code of Military Justice, the concise statement of errors complained of on appeal shall be filed and served with the notice of appeal.
+905(a)(2)]. - (ii) Upon receipt of the notice of appeal and the concise statement of errors complained of on appeal required by [Rule]Pa.R.A.P.
+905(a)(2), the judge who entered the order giving rise to the notice of appeal, if the reasons for the order do not already appear of record, shall within 30 days file of record at least a brief opinion of the reasons for the order, or for the rulings or other errors complained of, which may, but need not, refer to the transcript of the proceedings. - (3) Appeals arising under the Pennsylvania Code of Military Justice.--In an appeal arising under the Pennsylvania Code of Military Justice, the concise statement of errors complained of on appeal shall be filed and served with the notice of appeal.
 See Pa.R.A.P.
-4004(b).

-(b) Direction to file statement of errors complained of on appeal; instructions to the appellant and the trial court.--If the judge entering the order giving rise to the notice of appeal ("judge") desires clarification of the errors complained of on appeal, the judge may enter an order directing the appellant to file of record in the trial court [and serve on the judge] a concise statement of the errors complained of on appeal ("Statement").
-The Court may include direction as to how to provide a copy to the judge.
-Failure to serve the trial judge will not result in waiver.

-(1) Filing and service.-The Appellant shall file [of record] the Statement [and concurrently shall serve the judge] of record.
-If the Statement is filed [Filing of record and service on the judge shall be in person or] by mail as provided in Pa.R.A.P.
-121(a) [and shall be] filing is complete on mailing if appellant obtains a United States Postal Service Form 3817, Certificate of Mailing, or other similar United States Postal Service form from which the date of deposit can be verified in compliance with the requirements set forth in Pa.R.A.P.
+4004(b). - (b) Direction to file statement of errors complained of on appeal; instructions to the appellant and the trial court.--If the judge entering the order giving rise to the notice of appeal ("judge") desires clarification of the errors complained of on appeal, the judge may enter an order directing the appellant to file of record in the trial court [and serve on the judge] a concise statement of the errors complained of on appeal ("Statement"). - (1) Filing and service.-The Appellant shall file of record the Statement [and concurrently shall serve the judge].
+If [F]filing of record [and service on the judge] [shall be in person or]is by mail as provided in Pa.R.A.P.
+121(a) [and shall]it will be complete on mailing if appellant obtains a United States Postal Service Form 3817, Certificate of Mailing, or other similar United States Postal Service form from which the date of deposit can be verified in compliance with the requirements set forth in Pa.R.A.P.
 1112(c).
 Service on parties shall be concurrent with filing and shall be by any means of service specified under Pa.R.A.P.
 121(c).